Skip to content

 Next steps

-You have created your first pipeline, ingested data from a new source, added a bunch of assets, and ran quality checks on that, you are ready to dig deeper.
-Jump into the Concepts to learn more about the underlying concepts Bruin use for your data pipelines.
+You have created your first pipeline, ingested data from a new source, explored the sample assets, and ran quality checks.
+You are ready to dig deeper.
+Jump into the Concepts to learn more about the underlying concepts Bruin uses for your data pipelines.